On the theory of exponential integer parts: Introduction

 A classical result of Shepherdson~\cite{sheph} characterizes models of the arithmetical theory $\io$ (induction for quantifier-free formulas in the language $\langor=\p{0,1,+,\cdot,<}$) as exactly those that are (nonnegative parts of) integer parts of real-closed fields.
 Here, an integer part (IP) of an ordered ring~$R$ is a discrete subring $I\sset R$ such that every element of~$R$ is within distance~$1$ from an element of~$I$.
 An analogue for exponential ordered fields $\p{R,\exp}$ (with $\exp(1)=2$) was introduced by Ressayre~\cite{ress:eip}: an exponential integer part (EIP) of~$R$ is an IP $I\sset R$ such that $I_{\ge0}$ is closed under $\exp$.
 (We will find it more convenient to call the nonnegative part $I_{\ge0}$ the EIP of~$R$ rather than $I$ itself, and we usually denote ${\exp}\res I_{\ge0}$ as $2^x$.)
 We are interested in the question what models of $\io$ are EIP of real-closed exponential fields (RCEF), and in particular, what is the first-order theory of such structures.

 The question whether the theory of EIP of RCEF in~$\langor$ coincides with $\io$ was raised by Je\v r\'abek~\cite{ej:vtceip}; he provided an upper bound on the theory, proving that every countable model of the weak arithmetic $\vtc$ (or rather, the equivalent one-sorted arithmetical theory $\dicr$) is an EIP of a RCEF, despite the fact that the ``natural'' integer exponentiation function in this theory is only defined for small integers.
+(This considerably improved the base-line bound given by the more-or-less obvious fact \footnote{The formalization of integer powering and other elementary recursive functions in $\idze$ implies that it can define well-behaved rational approximations of $\exp(x)$ for rational~$x$, which implies that the completion of a fraction field of a model of $\idze$---which is a RCF---carries an exponential.
+Alternatively, one might restrict the completion to limits of elementary recursive Cauchy sequences, though this requires formalizing in $\idze$ basic facts about polynomial root finding to ensure the resulting exponential field is real-closed.
+Surprisingly, this seems not to have been explicitly pointed out in the literature until recently; it is stated in~\cite{ej:vtceip} as a consequence of the results from~\cite{ej:vtcanal} on formalization of $\exp$ in $\vtc$ (which is an overkill for $\idze$).
+Earlier, Carl and Krapp~\cite{carl-krapp} published a proof of the much weaker claim that models of $\PA$ are EIP of RCEF; strengthening this in another direction, they proved that every model of $\Th(\N)$ is an EIP of a model of $\Th(\R,\exp)$.} that every model of $\idze$ is an EIP of a RCEF.)

 Extensions of Shepherdson's theorem to RCEF were studied previously by Boughattas and Ressayre~\cite{bou-ress:eip} and Kovalyov~\cite{kov:eip}.
 Their work differs from ours in two main respects.
 First, they approach Shepherdson's characterization from the other side, focusing on problems such as: what additional axioms must be added to RCEF to ensure that their EIP are models of such and such theory (e.g., open induction in a language with exponentiation).
-Second, they mostly study IPs closed under the binary powering operation $x^y=\exp(y\log x)$ in a language including $x^y$: in this case, the ambient exponential field can be canonically reconstructed from the structure of the IP (using the integer $x^y$ operation, we can define rational approximations of $\exp(x)$ for rational~$x$, which yields an exponential function on the completion of the fraction field).
+Second, they mostly study IP closed under the binary powering operation $x^y=\exp(y\log x)$ in a language including $x^y$: in this case, the ambient exponential field can be canonically reconstructed from the structure of the IP (using the integer $x^y$ operation, we can define rational approximations of $\exp(x)$ for rational~$x$, which yields an exponential function on the completion of the fraction field).
 Such a direct construction seems impossible if we have only $2^x$ instead of $x^y$ in the language, let alone when we work only with the basic language~$\langor$; thus, we will instead rely on model-theoretic tools such as the joint consistency theorem and recursively saturated models.